GovReady/continuous-ato-kit/README.md

 On Mac and Windows, Docker Compose is included as part of those desktop installs.
 On Linux, [install Docker Compose](https://docs.docker.com/compose/install/#install-compose).

-#### Create the Security and Monitoring Server Image

-Build the Docker image for the **Security and Monitoring Server**:

-	(TODO: flesh out these steps, or move the build from `security-server/Dockerfile` into `docker-compose.yml`.) docker build -t centos7-security -f security-server/Dockerfile security-server

 #### Start the Pipeline Environment

 Use Docker Compose to start the **Build Server**, the **Security and Monitoring Server**, and the **Compliance Server**: